paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-4b-federal-employment-service.md

 (1) assist in the coordination and development of a nationwide system of public labor exchange services, provided as part of the one-stop customer service systems of the States;

-(2) assist in the development of continuous improvement models for such nationwide system that ensure private sector satisfaction with the system and meet the demands of jobseekers relating to the system; and
+(2) assist in the development of continuous improvement models for such nationwide system that ensure private sector satisfaction with the system and meet the demands of jobseekers relating to the system, and identify and disseminate information on best practices for such system; and and 11 So in original.

-(3) ensure, for individuals otherwise eligible to receive unemployment compensation, the provision of reemployment services and other activities in which the individuals are required to participate to receive the compensation.
+(3) ensure, for individuals otherwise eligible to receive unemployment compensation, the provision of reemployment services and other activities in which the individuals are required to participate to receive the compensation.22 So in original.
+The period probably should be “; and”.

-### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 113–128, title III, § 303, title V, § 506, July 22, 2014, 128 Stat.
-1625, 1703, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], this section is amended as follows:

-(1) in subsection (a), by striking “services” and inserting “service offices”;

-(2) in subsection (c):

-(A) in paragraph (2), by striking the semicolon and inserting “, and identify and disseminate information on best practices for such system; and”; and

-(B) by adding at the end the following:

-“(4) in coordination with the State agencies and the staff of such agencies, assist in the planning and implementation of activities to enhance the professional development and career advancement opportunities of such staff, in order to strengthen the provision of a broad range of career guidance services, the identification of job openings (including providing intensive outreach to small and medium-sized employers and enhanced employer services), the provision of technical assistance and training to other providers of workforce development activities (including workplace learning advisors) relating to counseling and employment-related services, and the development of new strategies for coordinating counseling and technology.”; and
+(4) in coordination with the State agencies and the staff of such agencies, assist in the planning and implementation of activities to enhance the professional development and career advancement opportunities of such staff, in order to strengthen the provision of a broad range of career guidance services, the identification of job openings (including providing intensive outreach to small and medium-sized employers and enhanced employer services), the provision of technical assistance and training to other providers of workforce development activities (including workplace learning advisors) relating to counseling and employment-related services, and the development of new strategies for coordinating counseling and technology.

-(3) by inserting after subsection (c) the following:

-(d) In order to improve service delivery, avoid duplication of services, and enhance coordination of services, including location of staff to ensure access to services under [section 49f(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section49f/a&num=0&edition=prelim) statewide in underserved areas, employment service offices in each State shall be colocated with one-stop centers.
+**(d) Colocation of employment service offices and one-stop centersIn order to improve service delivery, avoid duplication of services, and enhance coordination of services, including location of staff to ensure access to services under [section 49f(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section49f/a&num=0&edition=prelim) statewide in underserved areas, employment service offices in each State shall be colocated with one-stop centers.**

-(e) The Secretary, in consultation with States, is authorized to assist the States in the development of national electronic tools that may be used to improve access to workforce information for individuals through—
+**(e) Development of national electronic toolsThe Secretary, in consultation with States, is authorized to assist the States in the development of national electronic tools that may be used to improve access to workforce information for individuals through—**

 (1) the one-stop delivery systems established as described in [section 3151(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3151/e&num=0&edition=prelim); and

 (2) such other delivery systems as the Secretary determines to be appropriate.

-See 2014 Amendment notes below.
+### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (b), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620, as amended.
 Part A of title IV of the Social Security Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
 Part D of title IV of such Act is classified generally to part D (§ 651 et seq.) of subchapter IV of chapter 7 of Title 42.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.